teleoflexuous/Pellets/README.md

 Done:
 1. Decorator for Ollama API.
 2. Saving to local mysql.

 To be done:
-3. Loading from local mysql.
+1. Loading from local mysql.
-4. Decorator for OpenAI.
+2. Decorator for OpenAI.
-5. Sane location for db.
+3. Sane location for db.
-6. Docs.
+4. Docs.

 To be done eventually:
-7. Non-decorator interactions.
-8. Additional integrations.
+1. Non-decorator interactions.89.
+Additional integrations.
-9. Db customization.
+2. Db customization.